yarlson/stagely/docs/architecture/02-agent-protocol.md

 2. Agent creates a marker file: `/var/lib/stagely/suicide_marker`
 3. Agent exits

-The Core's Reaper process will detect the stale environment and terminate the VM.
+The Core's Reaper process will detect the stale stagelet and terminate the VM.

 ### Core Shutdown/Restart